shahariar-shibli/shahariar-shibli.github.io/_pages/services.md

 Throughout my four years of undergraduate studies, I actively participated in multiple Inter-University and ACM ICPC Regional programming contests.
 Post-graduation, I served as a programming contest trainer and coach for three years at my alma mater, mentoring eight to ten programming contest teams.
 Additionally, I contributed as a problem setter and judge in various contests.
-Currently, I hold the position of the president at the AUST Programming Club (AUSTPIC).
 </p>

 ### Problems Solved